curthayman/nmap_scanner/README.md

-# Multi-Use Nmap Scanner
+# The Ultimate Nmap Scanner (AKA The Network Ninja)

-This is a Python script that uses the `nmap` library to scan networks and hosts for open ports, vulnerabilities, and perform reconnaissance.
+Warning: this script may cause excessive awesomeness, spontaneous high-fiving, and a strong urge to scan all the things.

+## Table of Contents

+- Requirements (a.k.a.
+The Usual Suspects)
+- Usage (a.k.a.
+The Mission Briefing)
+- Features (a.k.a.
+The Fun Stuff)
+- Note (a.k.a.
+The Fine Print)

-## Requirements
+## Requirements (a.k.a.
+The Usual Suspects)

-- Python 3.x
+- Python 3.x (don't even think about using 2.x, grandpa)
-- `nmap` library (`pip install python-nmap`)
+- nmap library (pip install python-nmap, duh)

-## Usage
+## Usage (a.k.a.
+The Mission Briefing)

 1. Clone the repository or download the script.
+Don't worry, it won't self-destruct in 5 seconds.
 2. Install the required libraries using `pip install -r requirements.txt`.
+We promise it won't take longer than a coffee break.
 3. Run the script using `python nmap_scanner.py`.
+The fate of the world may depend on it.
 4. Follow the prompts to choose the scan type and enter the IP address or list of IP addresses.
+Don't worry, we won't judge you if you scan your own network.
+Much.

 ## Features

+- Network Scan
-- Network Scan: Performs a ping scan to discover hosts in the network.
+  Performs a ping scan to discover hosts in the network.
+Like a digital game of hide-and-seek.
+- Port Scan
-- Port Scan: Performs a TCP scan to identify open ports on the host.
+  Performs a TCP scan to identify open ports on the host.
+Because who doesn't love a good game of "find the open port"?
+- Full Scan
-- Full Scan: Performs a TCP scan on all ports (65535) to identify open ports on the host.
+  Performs a TCP scan on all ports (65535) to identify open ports on the host.
+For the truly paranoid.
+- UDP Scan
-- UDP Scan: Performs a UDP scan to identify open UDP ports on the host.
+  Performs a UDP scan to identify open UDP ports on the host.
+Because UDP is like the cool kid on the block.
+- Vulns Scan
-- Vulns Scan: Checks for known vulnerabilities on the host using Nmap scripts.
+  Checks for known vulnerabilities on the host using Nmap scripts.
+A.K.A. the "please don't let me get pwned" scan.
+- Recon Scan
-- Recon Scan: Provides a list of useful reconnaissance commands.
+  Provides a list of useful reconnaissance commands.
+For the aspiring network ninja.
+- All Scan
-- All Scan: Performs all the above scans.
+  Performs all the above scans.
+Because why choose just one?
+- Scan List
-- Scan List: Scans a list of IP addresses.
+  Scans a list of IP addresses.
+For the truly adventurous.

 ## Note

 - The UDP scan requires root privileges and will prompt for confirmation before proceeding.
+Don't worry, we won't make you sign a waiver.
-- The script uses the `nmap` library to perform scans.
-Ensure that the library is installed and the script has the necessary permissions to run `nmap` scans.
+- The script uses the nmap library to perform scans.
+Ensure that the library is installed and the script has the necessary permissions to run nmap scans.
+Or else.